 - Do not delay: Medical malpractice cases can be quite complicated with various factors affecting your time to file.
 To help, we can start your claim as soon as you can reach out to us.

 - You may not need to go to court: In fact, medical malpractice cases are frequently settled before even having a trial date.
-However, even with out-of-court negotiations, a lawyer can help protect your interests.
+However, even with out-of-court negotiations, a medical malpractice lawyer can help protect your interests.
 You can expect that the doctor or hospital you are up against is well-resourced and prepared to deny your claim.
 Your attorney can help level the playing field.

 - Expert knowledge is vital: A malpractice claim relies greatly on medical experts’ testimonies.
 Our team can help you bring on an expert to support your claim with a persuasive medical opinion.
 For your part, you’ll want to be honest and open with the expert when discussing your medical injury.